-The Shovel plugin uses an Erlang client under the hood.
-In the case of shovel, apart from configuring the hostname, port and virtual host of the remote node, we will also have to provide a list of routing keys that we want to forward to the remote node.
-The primary advantages of shovels are:
+Shovel plugin uses Erlang client under the hood.
+In case of shovel, apart from configuring the hostname, port and virtual host of the remote node, we will also have to provide list of routing keys that we want to forward to remote node.
+The primary advantages of shovels are

-- Loose coupling A shovel can move messages between brokers (or clusters) in different administrative domains: they may have different users and virtual hosts; they may run on different versions of RabbitMQ and Erlang. - WAN friendliness They can tolerate network intermittent connectivity.
+- Loose coupling A shovel can move messages between brokers (or clusters) in different administrative domains: - they may have different users and virtual hosts; - they may run on different versions of RabbitMQ and Erlang. - WAN friendliness They can tolerate network intermittent connectivity.

-Shovels are also useful in cases where one of the nodes is behind NAT.
+Shovels are also useful in case if one of the nodes is behind NAT.
 We can setup shovel on the node behind NAT to forward messages to the node outside NAT.
 Shovels do not allow you to adapt to subscriptions like a federation link and we need to a create a new shovel per subscription.

-For more detailed information about shovel, please refer to RabbitMQ documentation on the Shovel plugin.
+For more detailed information about shovel, please refer to RabbitMQ documentation Shovel plugin.